 I count myself so lucky to have celebrated two Chinese New Years in Taipei, Taiwan, where the celebrations go strong and last long!
-And I’ll never forget my bewilderment when someone explained to me the banks would be closed eleven days!
+And I’ll never forget my bewilderment when someone explained to me the banks would be closed eleven days–this was before you could simply withdraw the local currency from an ATM with your card from abroad!

 As you can imagine Chinese New Year is a “really big deal” in Taiwan, as it is in many cities celebrating Lunar New Year around the world.
-I was thrilled when Amanda Hsiung-Blodgett – a native of Taiwan and creator of the “Let’s Learn Mandarin Chinese with Miss Panda!“ audio CD for young children – agreed to share all about the Chinese New Year traditions in Taiwan in this special guest post (updated for 2019).
+I was thrilled when Amanda Hsiung-Blodgett – a native of Taiwan and creator of the “Let’s Learn Mandarin Chinese with Miss Panda!“ audio guides for young children – agreed to share all about the Chinese New Year traditions in Taiwan in this special guest post (updated for 2023).
+Post may contain affiliate links.

 Chinese New Year: